Deptford Township Schools: Board of education

-The district's board of education is comprised of nine members who set policy and oversee the operation of the district by its administration.
+The district's board of education is composed of nine members who set policy and oversee the operation of the district by its administration.
 As a Type II school district, the members are directly elected by voters to three-year terms of office on a staggered basis, so that three seats are up for election each year held as part of the November general election since 2012.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.